vamsipavanmahesh/rubyhive/_posts/2018-1-24-become-a-better-by-making-it-hard-to-write-bad-code-in-ruby.markdown

-# Become a Better Programmer by Making It Hard to Write Bad Code(in ruby)

 This is a follow up article to https://blog.daftcode.pl/become-a-better-programmer-by-making-it-hard-to-write-bad-code-d118ab90e0f7, but the OP mentioned the tricks that are applicable in JS.
 So, I thought I will write something in the same style, but for Ruby :)

 ###  Ruby static code analyzer